bertronika/copris/README.md

 ## The modeline

-It is expected in the first line of input text when COPRIS is started with `-c`.
+It is expected in the first line of input text when COPRIS is started with `-P/--parse-variables`.
 Its format is:

 ```
 COPRIS <required 1st option> [ optional 2nd option ]